m7zaa/first-react-native-app/README.md

 Sublime

 Is there anything else you'd like your instructor to know?
+Not now.

 12/6/19
-I spending the day going through a React Native turtorial on Udemy.
+I'm spending the day going through a React Native tutorial on Udemy.
 -Downloaded and installed Expo, IOS and Android simulators.
--researched hooks
+-researched hooks and watched another tutorial on hooks.